jolyh/ZIS_explorer/README.md

 # ZIS Explorer

+Development in progress.

 This app allows you to easily visualise the ZIS bundles and installed jobspecs associated with your Zendesk account's integration(s).
 You can preview bundle content and upload new ones as well as see job specs statuses and manage them.

 ### The following information is displayed:

-* List of your account's integration.
+* List of your account's integrations.
-* For the selected integration, list of all the bundles associated.
-* List of all the job spec associated with a bundle.
-* Preview of the bundle.
-* Preview can content can be copied and preview can be expanded to take more screenspace.
-* Upload bundles
-* Delete bundles (currently requires a Zis flow and an inbound webhook)
+* Upload bundles and delete bundles (currently requires a ZIS flow and an inbound webhook).
-* Install/uninstall jobspecs
+* List and manage your job specs.
+* Preview and copy of the bundle.
+* List and manage your configurations

 Please submit bug reports to [Insert Link]().
 Pull requests are welcome.